Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Baking Soda as a Moisture Absorber

 Our next natural dehumidifier DIY-hack is to use baking soda.
-Remove dampness by filling a small bowl of sodium bicarbonate (aka: baking soda) and place it in the room you’d like to dehumidify.
+Remove dampness by filling a small bowl with baking soda and placing it in the room you’d like to dehumidify.

 Although it’s not as effective as rock salt in combating humidity, it’s good for enclosed spaces where moisture is an issue.
-That’s why you’ll find it used in refrigerators.
-Pick up a large 13.5 pound bag online or at the hardware store, and you’ll have enough to last a while.
-You’ll need to occasionally stir the baking soda and eventually replace it to reduce dampness in your home.
+Pick up a large, 13.5-pound bag online or at the hardware store, and you’ll have enough to last a while.
+You’ll need to occasionally stir the baking soda and eventually replace it to continue reducing moisture in your home.

 Keeping your home safe and healthy is what we’re all about.
 And when it comes to preventing water damage, your American Family Insurance agent can help you find peace of mind by building a custom policy for your home.